rxantos/tubras/tools/irrb/doc/start.rst

 **Key Points**

-* Blender Objects are written to Irrlicht scene nodes in a scene file (.irr).
+* Blender Objects are written as Irrlicht scene nodes to an Irrlicht scene file (.irr).
 * Blender Mesh Objects have their Mesh *Data*  written to mesh files (.irrmesh).
 * Multiple Blender Mesh Objects may link to the same Mesh Data.
 In this case only a single .irrmesh file will be generated and multiple Mesh nodes will be